aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-shapes/group-convert-and-verify-shapes/_index.md

 #### **Group Shapes Programming Sample**
 Use the following code in your Java application to group shapes together using Aspose.Diagram for Java API.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-GroupShapes-GroupShapes.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-GroupShapes-GroupShapes.java" >}}
 ## **Convert a Visio Shape to Other File Formats**
 Aspose.Diagram for Java API allows developers to convert a single Visio shape to any other supported file format.
 In this article, we remove all other Visio shapes from the page and customize page setting according to the source Shape size.
 ### **Converting a Particular Visio Shape**